-The town of Del Mar (“of the sea” or “by the sea”) is about 15 miles north of San Diego on the coast between La Jolla and Solana Beach.
-Apart from the charming village and expensive view properties, Del Mar is probably best known for the Del Mar racetrack and fair grounds, although it has a reputation for its charming village and expensive properties, some well into the 8 figures, along the beach, and holds the record for the most expensive home sold publicly in San Diego County at about $48,000,000.
+The coastal town of Del Mar (“of the sea” or “by the sea”) is about 15 miles north of San Diego between La Jolla and Solana Beach.
+Del Mar is probably best known for the Del Mar racetrack and fair grounds.
+However, it has a reputation for its charming village and expensive oceanfront properties, some well into the 8 figures, and holds the record for the most expensive home sold publicly in San Diego County at about $48,000,000.

-Del Mar is an affluent community of around 4,311 residents (2014 census).
+Del Mar is an affluent community of 4,331 residents (2019 census).
 The downtown area is centered along Camino Del Mar (Route 101), lined with upscale shops, galleries, real estate offices, trendy and casual restaurants, small business services, and much more, all fairly close to the beach.

 The Stratford Hotel was built in the 1890s by the South Coast Land Company, which became a popular destination for Hollywood celebrities and a focal point of the town.
 Development really took off in the 1920s when electricity was received from San Diego Gas and Electric.

 Like the other coastal towns, Del Mar has beautiful beaches for residents and visitors to enjoy which are readily accessible.
 Dog Beach (a.k.a.
-North Beach) is well known for, you guessed it, dogs, and is located at the north end of town next to Solana Beach.
+North Beach) is well known for, you guessed it, dogs, and is located at the north end of town bordering Solana Beach.

-The Del Mar Fairgrounds and Del Mar Racetrack (located on the fair grounds) are popular venues, and home to a variety of events, in addition to the thoroughbred racing season that runs from July to early September, with a recently added shorter season running from November to early December.
-Racing season tends to cause a great deal of traffic, on the nearby freeway as well as on the local streets – so be aware – and many condos and homes in the area become rentals (at a significant price) during this time.
+The Del Mar Fairgrounds and Del Mar Racetrack (located on the fair grounds) are popular venues, and home to a variety of events, in addition to the thoroughbred racing season that runs from mid July to Labor Day in September, with a recently added shorter season running from November to early December.
+Racing season tends to cause a great deal of traffic, on the nearby freeway as well as on the local streets – so be aware – and many condos and homes in the area become short-term rentals (at a significant price) during this time.

 The poplar and well attended San Diego County Fair takes place before racing season starts, with multiple expos and trade shows throughout the year (e.g., home and garden, bridal, antiques).
-There are a good number of concerts there as well, during the fair as well as stand alone events.
+There are a good number of concerts there as well, during the fair as well as stand alone events throughout the year.

 Del Mar real estate is expensive, and only rivaled by Rancho Santa Fe (the most expensive), La Jolla and Coronado (downtown).
-The average price of a single family detached home is well over $1 million, with some homes in the Del Mar Beach Colony exceeding $15,000,000, but surprisingly you can find a few condos from time to time for under $300,000 in a few complexes.
+The average price of a single family detached home is well over $1 million, with some homes in the Del Mar Beach Colony exceeding $15,000,000, but surprisingly you can find a few condos from time to time for under $400,000 in a few complexes.